Bio-Magnesium (BioActive Magnesium)

 * RDA: Recommended Daily Allowance

 Bio-Magnesium is a complex of three different magnesium salts.
 Each tablet provides you with 200 mg of pure magnesium.
-The tablet contains a mixture of organically and inorganically bound magnesium contained in a matrix that causes the tablet to dissolve completely within a few minutes - even in people with a low stomach acid content - where the magnesium content will be changed to a absorbable ion form.
-Bio-Magnesium has a neutral taste and need not necessarily to be consumed with a meal.
+The tablet contains a mixture of organically and inorganically bound magnesium contained in a matrix that causes the tablet to dissolve completely within a few minutes - even in people with a low stomach acid content - where the magnesium content will be changed to a absorbable ion form providing a high absorption.
+Bio-Magnesium need not necessarily to be consumed with a meal.

 What is magnesium?